App version: 0.1.0

 Step 3: Transfer Funds and Set Up Automatic Payments

-The next step in how to transfer banks when moving out of state is getting your money from the old bank into your new account.
+The next step is to transfer your funds from your old account to your new account.
 Start by linking bank accounts so that you can transfer funds.
 It may take a few days, so allow for the time.Before you transfer all your money out of the old account, check to see if you have any automatic payments scheduled to be debited from that account.
 The last thing you want is for a debit to process with no money in your account.Don’t forget to let your employer know that you’re switching banks, too, so your direct deposit for your paycheck can find you.Review any websites where you might have saved your old debit card information for payments and update it with your new card details.
 Don’t overlook your mobile wallet, as well.Once you’re certain you’ve cleared all payments, transfer all the money to the new account.

 Step 4: Close Your Old Accounts